brittneyperez/Java_June2023/week_5-Basic_Table_Relationships-and-Login_and_Registration/Assignments-Week5/Asgmt36-Login_and_Registration/README.md

 ### The Models: **`User.java`** and **`LoginUser.java`**

-The **`User.java`** file represents the `User` model in the Login and Registration application.
-It is an entity class annotated with `@Entity` to indicate that it is mapped to a database table.
-The class defines various member variables, such as `id`, `createdAt`, `updatedAt`, `firstName`, `lastName`, `email`, `username`, `password`, and `confirmPassword`, along with their respective getters and setters.
-It also includes validation annotations from the `jakarta.validation.constraints` package to enforce data validation rules.
-The class has additional lifecycle callback methods `@PrePersist` and `@PreUpdate` to set the `createdAt` and `updatedAt` timestamps before saving or updating the entity.
+1. **User.java**: This file represents the model for a user in the application.
+It is annotated with `@Entity` to indicate that it is an entity to be persisted in the database.
+It contains member variables corresponding to user attributes such as `id`, `firstName`, `lastName`, `email`, `username`, `password`, and `confirmPassword`.
+The class includes annotations for validation, such as `@NotEmpty`, `@Size`, `@Email`, and `@Pattern`, which define the validation rules for each attribute.
+Additionally, there are annotations and methods for date fields (`createdAt` and `updatedAt`) to handle the persistence lifecycle.

-The **`LoginUser.java`** file represents the `LoginUser` validator model in the Login and Registration application.
-It is a simple POJO (Plain Old Java Object) class that contains member variables `email` and `password`, along with their respective getters and setters.
-The class includes validation annotations from the `jakarta.validation.constraints` package to enforce data validation rules for the email and password fields.
-This class is used for validating the user login credentials.
+2. **LoginUser.java**: This file represents the validator model for the login functionality.
+It contains member variables `loginCredential` and `password`, which correspond to the login form fields.
+The class includes annotations for validation, such as `@NotEmpty` and `@Size`, to enforce validation rules for the login form.
+This class is used for validating the login credentials provided by the user during the login process.

-Both files play an essential role in the application.
-The `User.java` file defines the user model with its attributes and validation rules, while the `LoginUser.java` file provides a validator model specifically for validating the user login credentials.
-Together, these files help ensure data integrity and perform validations for user registration and authentication in the Login and Registration application.
+These files play a crucial role in the **LoginAndRegistration** project. `User.java` defines the structure and validation rules for the user model, while `LoginUser.java` provides the validation rules for the login form.
+Together, they enable the application to store and validate user information, allowing users to register, log in, and perform various authentication-related operations.

 ---

 ### The Repository: **`UserRepository.java`**

-The `UserRepository` interface is responsible for defining database operations related to the `User` entity.
-It extends the `CrudRepository` interface, which provides basic CRUD (Create, Read, Update, Delete) operations.
-The repository interface includes additional methods specific to user-related queries.
-In this case, it has methods such as `findAll()` to retrieve all users from the database, `findByEmail(String email)` to retrieve a user by their email, and `findByUsername(String username)` to retrieve a user by their username.
-These methods are implemented by the Spring Data JPA framework based on their naming conventions.
+The `UserRepository` interface extends the `CrudRepository` interface provided by Spring Data.
+It allows the application to perform CRUD operations on the `User` entity.
+The repository includes the following additional methods specific to the user model:
+- `findAll()`: Retrieves all users from the database.
+- `findByEmail(String email)`: Retrieves a user by their email.
+- `findByUsername(String username)`: Retrieves a user by their username.

+These methods are used to query the database and retrieve user information based on specific criteria.

 ### The Service: **`UserService.java`**

-The `UserService` class is a service component that handles the business logic related to user operations.
-It is annotated with `@Service` to indicate that it is a service bean in the Spring application context.
-The service class is responsible for interacting with the `UserRepository` to perform operations such as registering a new user and logging in a user.
+The `UserService` class is a service component responsible for handling the business logic related to user operations.
+It interacts with the `UserRepository` to perform database operations and provides additional functionalities.
+The class includes the following methods:

+1. `findUserById(Long id)`: Retrieves an existing user by their ID.
+It calls the `findById()` method of the `UserRepository` to retrieve the user from the database.

-- The `registerUser()` method in the `UserService` class performs the registration process for a new user.
-It first checks if the email and username provided by the user are already registered in the database.
-If a user with the same email or username exists, it adds appropriate error messages to the `BindingResult` object.
-It then validates the password and confirms password fields to ensure they match.
-If there are any validation errors, it returns `null` to indicate the registration was unsuccessful.
-If all validations pass, the password is hashed using `BCrypt` and the user is saved to the database using the `UserRepository`.
-The saved user object is returned as the result of the registration process.
+2. `registerUser(User newUser, BindingResult result)`: Registers a new user in the system.
+It performs various validations using `BindingResult` and checks if the email and username provided by the user already exist in the database.
+If the validations pass, it hashes the user's password using BCrypt and saves the user to the database using the `UserRepository`.

-- The `loginUser()` method in the `UserService` class handles the user login process.
-It retrieves the user with the provided email from the database using the `UserRepository`.
-If the user exists, it checks if the password provided matches the hashed password stored in the database using `BCrypt`.
-If the password doesn't match, it adds an error message to the `BindingResult`.
-If the user does not exist in the database, it also adds an error message.
-Depending on the result, it either returns the logged-in user object or `null` to indicate a failed login.
+3. `loginUser(LoginUser newLoginObject, BindingResult result)`: Authenticates a user based on the provided login credentials (email/username and password).
+It first checks if the login credential is an email and searches for a user with the given email in the database.
+If not found, it searches for a user with the given username.
+If a user is found, it compares the hashed password with the provided password using BCrypt.
+If the credentials are valid, it returns the user; otherwise, it adds an error message to the `BindingResult`.

-Overall, the repository and service work together to provide data access and business logic for user-related operations in the Login and Registration application.
+The new feature added to the `loginUser` method is the ability to authenticate a user using their username.
+If the provided login credential is not an email, it searches for a user with the given username in the database and performs the password validation.
+This allows users to log in using either their email or username, providing flexibility in the authentication process.

 ## The Controller: **`MainController.java`**